RediSearch/RediSearch/docs/commands/ft.create.md

 {{% alert title="Warning" color="warning" %}}

+When temporary indexes expire, they drop all the records associated with them.
 `FT.DROPINDEX` was introduced with a default of not deleting docs and a `DD` flag that enforced deletion.
 However, for temporary indexes, you can expect the previous behavior, where documents are deleted along with the index.
 Historically, RediSearch used an FT.ADD command, which made a connection between the document and the index.
 Then, FT.DROP, also a hystoric command, deleted documents by default.